spotfiresoftware/spotfire-quickstart/terraform/azure/docs/Detailed-instructions.md

     Note: The variables in `config/vars.yml` are used as defaults and may be override by previous configuration files.

-11. Deploy the Spotfire software.
+11. Deploy the Spotfire software with the predefined Ansible playbooks for Spotfire.

     ~~~
     ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook \